awsdocs/aws-control-tower-guide/doc_source/provision-as-end-user.md

 # Provision Account Factory accounts with AWS Service Catalog<a name="provision-as-end-user"></a>

 The following procedure describes how to create and provision accounts as an IAM Identity Center end user, through AWS Service Catalog\.
 This procedure also is referred to as *advanced account provisioning*, or *manual account provisioning*\.
 Optionally, you may be able to provision accounts programmatically, with the AWS CLI or with AWS Control Tower Account Factory for Terraform \(AFT\)\.
+You may be able to provision customized accounts in the console if you've previously set up custom blueprints\.
+For more information about customization, see [Customize accounts with Account Factory Customization \(AFC\)](af-customization-page.md)\.

 **To provision accounts individually in Account Factory, as an end user**